-Female attorneys earned a median income of $84,188.
+Female attorneys earn a median annual income of $91,624.

-Physician Assistants (PAs) assess the medical status of patients, diagnose illnesses/injuries and recommend treatments.
-They work in hospitals, healthcare facilities and group medical practices.
-PAs consult with physicians and refer complex cases to physicians, surgeons and specialists.
+Physician Assistants (PAs) assess the medical status of patients, diagnose illnesses/injuries, and recommend treatments.
+They work in hospitals, healthcare facilities, and group medical practices.
+PAs consult with physicians and refer complex cases to physicians, surgeons, and specialists.

-Women PAs earned a median annual income of $80,444 in 2016.
+Female PAs earn a median annual income of $85,592.

-Human resources managers are responsible for recruiting, interviewing and hiring new members of a company's employee team.
+Human resources managers are responsible for recruiting, interviewing, and hiring new members of a company's employee team.

-In addition, they may be involved in other aspects of employee relations, including payroll, benefits and training.
+In addition, they may be involved in other aspects of employee relations, including payroll, benefits, and training.
 Human resources workers must also be equipped to handle workplace conflict and be ready to resolve disputes.

 Women human resources managers earn a median annual income of $69,160.